paglobal/augmented-tabflow/README.md

 - implement loading fallback for session and tab group trees which provide a way to exit loading of current session (eg. for when user interrupts session switching loading continues indefinitely)
-- optimize tree for performance
 - implement drag-and-drop for tabs, tab groups and sessions

+### Important

 - implement recently closed tab groups feature

-### Important
+- optimize tree for performance
+- implement import from session
 - resolve unloaded tab status thing with `TreeItemColorPatchOrIcon` component. try to retry and timeout a couple of times
 - fix accessibility issues relating to keyboard navigation in `TreeItem` component (enter should cause element click and other focus related issues)
 - (if necessary) add alerts for action start and action complete